composablesys/collabs/demos/tile-board/README.md

 # Tile Board Demo

-A collaborative board where you can add tiles containing arbitrary other Compoventuals apps.
+A collaborative board where you can add tiles containing arbitrary other Collabs apps.

 Based off of [template-container](TODO).